Your landlord can use a section 8 notice if they have a legal reason to evict you. You may be able to challenge it in court.

 - any evidence your landlord has submitted

-You have 14 days to complete and return the defence form, although the court may accept it late.
+You have 14 days to complete and return the defence form.

 3. Court hearing

-A judge will hear the case at a court hearing.
+A judge will listen to both sides at a possession hearing.

-You should always go to the hearing.
-You can attend even if you didn't submit a defence form.
+Go to the hearing if you can.
+You can attend even if you didn't return your defence form.

 4. Court decision

-- make a suspended possession order (allowing you to stay if you keep to the conditions the court sets)
+This means you can stay in your home if you keep to the conditions in the order.